schnurrd/DL_project/README.md

 # Project Overview

 This project contains building blocks which allow experimenting on CL pipelines.
-While it has been made as abstract as possible, some assumptions must be correct to use it.
-Everything has been built to support an additional out-of-distribution class for every task, image-specific logic has been build for the untransformed MNIST dataset, so a lot of the image-specific functions assume only one channel and assume that 0 corresponds to black.

 ## File Descriptions